 As the economy fluctuates, more accountants are needed to prepare and examine financial records.
 Whether the economy is growing or shrinking, accountants will still be needed.
 With that, most employers require a candidate to hold a bachelor’s in accounting, so it is also a pretty selective field, making it more in-demand.
 Therefore, the future is bright for those who choose to earn an accounting degree.
 There are a lot of different routes you can take in accounting.

 An accounting degree is versatile, as it can be applied to many different settings.
 Every business has to track their finances, which gives accounting majors a wide variety of options when it comes to choosing where to work.
-Typical careers for accounting majors include
+Typical accounting degree jobs include:

 - Public accountant

 Gain Useful Skills